mehedihasanreal/Learn_Pandas_With_Mehedi/README.md

 # Learn_Pandas_With_Mehedi
 This is a learning based repo.
+Here i worked with a short DataFrame with few information for better understanding.